jacklachan/roomies/README.md

 - **Chart.js Community** - Excellent documentation and visualization library
 - **Google AI Team** - Gemini API for natural language processing capabilities
 - **Open Source Contributors** - Various libraries and tools that made this project possible
-- **Financial Transparency Advocates** - Inspiration for creating accountable systems
-- **Hackathon Organizers** - Platform for rapid innovation and development
+- **Google developer group** - Platform for rapid innovation and development
-- **Beta Testers** - Early feedback and usability insights

-### Special Recognition:
-- Thanks to all organizations working toward financial transparency
-- Appreciation for the open-source community enabling rapid development
-- Recognition of the importance of public accountability in fund management
+- **BitNBuild 2025**- all the judges and support staff specail thanks to

 ---